X

 srun --x11 -c 2 xterm

-Starting an application directly is possible too:
+Starting any application directly is possible too:

-srun --x11 -c 2 /public/apps/matlab/R2018a/bin/matlab
+srun --x11 -c 1 /usr/bin/xclock

 In order to take advantage of the cluster's GUI interactivity, users need an X windows server and a terminal with X windows capability installed.
 In Linux and MacOS X, the X server is already present.
 Windows users must install an X Server that works with putty or cygwin.
 MacOS X and Linux users must use a terminal with X Windows capability.
 Remember that your uuid is the same as the one you use in myMemphis.
+Alternatively, BigBlueWeb and X2Go are much better for interactive applications.

 Windows